 Satisfactory Academic Progress (SAP) at Grace Christian University governs the student's eligibility to receive financial aid based on academic performance.
 The guidelines outlined below relate to a student's eligibility to receive federal financial aid.
 Contact the Financial Aid Office (financialaid@gracechristian.edu) for information about maintaining eligibility for federal and state aid.
-The determination as to whether or not an undergraduate student is meeting the SAP requirements is made at the end of each academic year based on three factors mandated by federal policy.
-(Graduate students are evaluated at the end of each semester).
+The determination as to whether or not the student is meeting the SAP requirements is made at the end of each academic year based on three factors mandated by federal policy.
 These factors include cumulative grade point average (GPA), completion ratio, and maximum time frame as described below.